© Crown copyright 2019

 - if you are approached or stopped by police, or an authorised public body, only open the cab door window after officers have shown their identification and inform your Transport Operator.
 If you suspect the individual is not an authorised officer, and they couldn’t produce their warrant card, keep the cab locked and stay in the vehicle, drive to the nearest Police Station or call 999

-- be mindful that the only public bodies with legal powers to stop you whilst driving are the Police, Driver Vehicle and Standards Agency (DVSA), Highways Authorities such as Highways England and those granted Community Safety Accreditation Scheme Powers (CSAS) powers by the Police.
+- be mindful that the only public bodies with legal powers to stop you while driving are the Police, Driver Vehicle and Standards Agency (DVSA), Highways Authorities such as Highways England and those granted Community Safety Accreditation Scheme Powers (CSAS) powers by the Police.
 If in any doubt, call the Police

-Section 4 – Vehicle Security
+Section 4 – Vehicle security

 Drivers should visually check their vehicle at the beginning and end of their journey.